 What Is a Whole Food Eating Plan?

 A whole food eating plan focuses on natural, unprocessed foods that fuel your body the right way.
-It includes:

 Unlike restrictive diets that lead to yo-yo weight loss, a whole food plan helps you lose weight naturally while boosting energy, digestion, and overall health.